dgerabagi/data-curation-environment/flattened_repo.md

 </file_artifact>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C92 (Handle Cycle 0 prompt generation)
+// Updated on: C93 (Reinstate opening of DCE_README.md)
 import * as vscode from 'vscode';
 import * as path from 'path';
 import { promises as fs } from 'fs';